-Prior to delivery of the Bonds, each Initial Purchaser will execute and deliver to the Commonwealth a certificate to the effect that such Initial Purchaser has provided to the Commonwealth the initial offering prices or yields on the Bonds awarded to such Initial Purchaser as set forth in the maturity table shown on the inside front cover hereof.
-Each Initial Purchaser may offer and sell such Bonds to certain dealers and others at prices lower than the offering prices in the maturity table shown on the inside front cover hereof.
-The public offering prices stated may be changed from time to time by the applicable Initial Purchasers.
+Prior to delivery of the Bonds, the Initial Purchaser will execute and deliver to the Commonwealth a certificate to the effect that the Initial Purchaser has provided to the Commonwealth the initial offering prices or yields on the Bonds awarded to the Initial Purchaser as set forth in the maturity table shown on the inside front cover hereof.
+The Initial Purchaser may offer and sell such Bonds to certain dealers and others at prices lower than the offering prices in the maturity table shown on the inside front cover hereof.
+The public offering prices stated may be changed from time to time by the Initial Purchaser.